What People Are Saying About Undiscovered Classics

 One of the most disturbing websites on the internet is Undiscovered Classics.
 There’s no weird porn, just the stories of hundreds of nearly successful-to-completely failed automotive projects built after WWII.

 What makes it so unsettling is that you can see how many hours people put into these handmade cars.
 They used fiberglass because it was the simple, lightweight way to build small batches of intricate body panels.
-People built their own personal Ferraris in their garages, and there is little to show for them today.
+People built their own personal Ferraris in their garages.

 • Raphael Orlove is a writer for the internet automotive website Jalopnik.